-Navigation Log Results Page Description Field Description Format Condition Appearance Departure Information - Contains a series of labels which are used by the pilot to write in frequencies and other departure information.
-ATIS For Pilot's note AWOS/ASOS The closest automated weather obs point w ervation station within 10 nautica vith associated frequencies.
+Navigation Log Results Page Description

+Field Field Description Format

+Departure Information - Contains a series of labels which are used by the pilot to write in frequencies and other departure information.

+ATIS For Pilot's note

+AWOS/ASOS The closest automated weather obs point w ervation station within 10 nautica vith associated frequencies.
 I miles of the departure

-Navigation Log Resu Its Page Description Field Description Format Conditional Appearance UNICOM List of any universal communica tion frequencies associated with t CTAF ory frequencies associated with the Clearance Del For Pilot's note Ground For Pilot's note Tower For Pilot's note Departure For Pilot's note FSS The closest flight service station with ure point with associated frequencies.
-Cleared To For Pilot's note Depart For Pilot's note Altitude For Pilot's note Dep Frk/Squawk For Pilot's note ys a summary of the planned flight Route Flight Plan Departure, Route of Flight, and Destination fields Per Flight Plan page N/A ATD Actual Time of Departure For Pilot's note N/A ETE Estimated Time Enroute is the total flight time HH:MM N/A ETA Estimated Time of Arrival For Pilot's note N/A Total Distance Total flight distance NNNNN, nautical miles N/A Fuel Required Total fuel used for this flight In fuel units specified in the aircraft performance data Displayed if aircraft profile has performance data Fuel Available Available fuel N/A N/A (For Pilot's note) Navigation Informa ation - Contains the following inform Contains the fixes, listed vertically, Fix (Airport) in the order shown in the Route field from the Flight Plan page.
+Navigation Log Resu Its Page Description Field Description Format Conditional Appearance UNICOM tion frequencies associated with t he departure facility.
+CTAF List of any common traffic advis ory frequencies associated with the ne departure facility.
+Clearance Del For Pilot's note Ground For Pilot's note Tower For Pilot's note Departure For Pilot's note FSS The closest flight service station with in 25 nautical miles of the departu frequencies. ure point with associated Cleared To For Pilot's note Depart For Pilot's note Altitude For Pilot's note Dep Frk/Squawk For Pilot's note Summary - Displa iys a summary of the planned flight Route Flight Plan Departure, Route of Flight, and Destination fields Per Flight Plan page N/A ATD Actual Time of Departure For Pilot's note N/A ETE Estimated Time Enroute is the total HH:MM N/A flight time ETA Estimated Time of Arrival For Pilot's note N/A Total Distance Total flight distance NNNNN, nautical miles N/A Fuel Required Total fuel used for this flight In fuel units specified in the aircraft performance data Displayed if aircraft profile has performance data Fuel Available Available fuel N/A N/A (For Pilot's note) Navigation Informa ation - Contains the following inform Contains the fixes, listed vertically, Fix (Airport) in the order shown in the Route field from the Flight Plan page.
 Fixes can be: • Airports • Waypoints • Lat/Long • Fix/Radial/Distance (FRD) • Intersections • Navigational Aids Enroute airways are displayed as part of the Fix if the requested route is entering or exiting an airway at the fix.
-An airway can be an: • Airway • Departure Procedure (DP) • Standard Arrival Procedure (STAR) • Radial • Military Training Route Airport identifier Listed below for each fix type.
+An airway can be an: • Airway • Departure Procedure (DP) • Standard Arrival Procedure (STAR) • Radial • Military Training Route Listed below for each fix type.
 Airway format: • For entry to an airway, the display is fix_name > airway_name .
 For example: HAILE > V66 • For exit from an airway, the display is airway_name > fix_name .
-For exit and entry at the same fix, the display is airway_name > fix_name > airway_name > fix_name > airway_name .
+For example: V460 > JLI • For exit and entry at the same fix, the display is airway_name > fix_name > airway_name .
 For example: V66 > CANNO > V460 • 3 or 4 alphanumeric Airport Airway names appear only if the route is entering or exiting an airway at the fix.
-Fix (NavAid) NavAid identifier ID Iat/long in format degrees and minutes in tenths digit 2 to 3 letter NavAid followed by hyphen and first 10 characters of NavAid short name ( when available ) Iat/long in format degrees and minutes in tenths digit Morse code identifier Frequency included Appears under any of these conditions: • it is either the entry or exit from an airway • "Display All Airway Fixes" option was selected • user entered it into the Route field
+Fix (NavAid) NavAid identifier ID Iat/long in format degrees and minutes in tenths digit 2 to 3 letter NavAid followed by hyphen and first 10 characters of NavAid short name (when available) Iat/long in format degrees and minutes in tenths digit Morse code identifier Frequency included Appears under any of these conditions: it is either the entry or exit from an airway "Display All Airway Fixes" option was selected user entered it into the Route field